 There are lots of myths and misconceptions about the COVID-19 vaccines.
 In this article, we have provided the truth and facts about the common myths that surround COVID-19 vaccines.
 The proper information will help the public in understanding the actual usage of vaccines and accept them.

 1) Myth: COVID-19 vaccines were developed rapidly, and so they are not reliable.

 Fact: COVID-19 vaccines, or any other vaccine for that purpose, undergoes extensive testing before getting approved.
-They undergo various steps and procedures for meeting safety standards.
+They undergo various clinical trials to meet safety standards.
 The clinical trials carried out for the vaccines help in the approval of the vaccinations.
-Several pieces of information were already available about other coronaviruses like SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).
-So, researchers were able to quickly develop the vaccines.
-Earlier, insufficient medical advancements were challenging for the doctors and researchers to find a medical solution for certain conditions.
-Now, we have to be really grateful for the rapid development of COVID-19 vaccines.
+Several pieces of information were already available about other Coronaviruses like SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).
+So, researchers were able to develop the vaccines quickly, and we have to be really grateful for the rapid development of COVID-19 vaccines.

 2) Myth: COVID-19 vaccines cause allergic reactions in all.

 Fact: It is true that some people develop allergic reactions after receiving COVID-19 vaccines.
 But, it is not applicable for all of them.
 If you are a healthy individual, it is absolutely fine to receive the COVID-19 vaccine.
 People who have a previous history of severe allergy should consult a doctor before getting the vaccine.

 3) Myth: COVID-19 vaccine can result in life-threatening side effects.